kr-colab/discoal/README.md

-	 -ws tau (sweep happend tau generations ago- stochastic sweep) -wd tau (sweep happend tau generations ago- deterministic sweep) -wn tau (sweep happend tau generations ago- neutral sweep) -ls tau leftRho (stochastic sweep some genetic distance to the left of the simulated window--specified by leftRho) similarly, ld and ln simulate deterministic and neutral sweeps to the left of the window, respectively -f first frequency at which selection acts on allele (F0; sweep models only) -uA rate at which adaptive mutation recurs during the sweep phase (sweep models only) -a alpha (=2Ns)
+	 -ws tau (sweep happend tau generations ago- stochastic sweep) -wd tau (sweep happend tau generations ago- deterministic sweep) -wn tau (sweep happend tau generations ago- neutral sweep) -ls tau leftRho (stochastic sweep some genetic distance to the left of the simulated window--specified by leftRho=4Nr) similarly, ld and ls simulate deterministic and neutral sweeps to the left of the window, respectively -f first frequency at which selection acts on allele (F0; sweep models only) -uA rate at which adaptive mutation recurs during the sweep phase (sweep models only) -N sweepEffectivePopnSize (sweep models only)
+	 -a alpha (=2Ns)
 	 -x sweepSite (0-1)
-	 -M migRate (sets all rates to migRate)
+	 -i dt (sweep time increment scalar; default 400 -> 1/400N) -M migRate (sets all rates to migRate)
 	 -m popnID1 popnID2 migRate (sets migRate from popnID1 to popnID2)
 	 -Pt low high (prior on theta)
 	 -Pr low high (prior on rho)
-	 -Pre mean uppreBound (prior on rho -- exponentially distributed but truncated at an upper bound) -Pa low high (prior on alpha)
+	 -Pre mean upperBound (prior on rho -- exponentially distributed but truncated at an upper bound) -Pa low high (prior on alpha)
 	 -Pu low high (prior on tau; sweep models only)
 	 -PuA low high (prior on uA; sweep models only)